microsoft/windows-admin-center-extension-template/README.md

 ## Add routing information ##

 If you are new to Angular, it is highly recommended you learn about Angular Routing and Navigation.
-The sections below define necessary routing elements that enable Honolulu to navigate to your extension and between views in your extension in response to user activity.
+The sections below define necessary routing elements that enable Windows Admin Center to navigate to your extension and between views in your extension in response to user activity.
 To learn more, go here: https://angular.io/guide/router

 Use the same module name that you used in the step [Update placeholder values](#update-placeholder-values).